-The Science: Working more hours, distractions, interruptions and technology (email) results in a decline in productivity.
+The Science: Working more hours, distractions, interruptions, and technology (email) results in a decline in productivity.

 The Solution: Here are 8 steps to regaining control of your productivity.

-In North America and Britain, the number of hours people work have steadily risen in the past 20 years, with one in six employees working more than 60 hours a week, a DIT research report found.
+In North America and Britain, the number of hours people work has steadily risen in the past 20 years, with one in six employees working more than 60 hours a week, a DIT research report found.
 Full-time employees in Britain work the longest hours in Europe and a British Medical Association report found 77% of consultants work more than 50 hours a week and 46% more than 60 hours.

 My experience in the last two decades is that overwork has become the norm, particularly in large firms.
 In a society where job dedication is praised, workaholism is an invisible addiction.
 Work is at the core of much of modern life.

 However, the phenomena can’t be blamed entirely on employers and bosses.
 Laura Vanderkam, author of What Most Successful People Do on the Weekend, contends many workers lack the self-discipline to set proper boundaries between work and their personal lives.
 Many report a feeling of being needed or important.